Andreas Nyhaug

 Andreas Nyhaug (born 24 March 1973) is a retired Norwegian football defender.

 He started his career in Råde IL and represented Norway as a youth international.
 He went from Moss FK to Viking FK in 1997, then Skeid Fotball in 1998 before moving to Telemark in 1999; first playing for IL Skarphedin.

+Finishing in bronze position in the 1996 Eliteserien, Viking qualified for the 1997-98 UEFA Cup.
+Kindervåg played one of the UEFA Cup matches, the home leg against Vojvodina Novi Sad where Viking progressed after a penalty shootout.
+After the 1997 season, Stavanger Aftenblad reported that Nyhaug would leave Viking.
+He had offers from Odd and Skeid, but would study law in Oslo.

 Outside of football, Nyhaug became a lawyer.